Isaac234517/ReactToDoList/README.md

-This is a to do list tools which can run in node.js enviornment.
+This is a to do list tool which can run in node.js enviornment.
 This program is implemented by react library
 If you want to run this program in you environment.
 Please make sure you install node.js and node package manager in your comptuer firstly.
 Then input npm install in your console to install all library dependencies